sassafrastech/paperclip/CONTRIBUTING.md

     bundle exec appraisal rake

-This will run RSpec and Cucumber against all version of Rails
+This will run RSpec against all version of Rails

-### To run single Test::Unit or Cucumber test
+### To run single Test::Unit test

 You need to specify a `BUNDLE_GEMFILE` pointing to the gemfile before running the normal test command:

     BUNDLE_GEMFILE=gemfiles/4.1.gemfile rspec spec/paperclip/attachment_spec.rb
-    BUNDLE_GEMFILE=gemfiles/4.1.gemfile cucumber features/basic_integration.feature

 Syntax
 ------